 Visiting New York City this winter?
 Then get ready for awkward Christmas music, Christmas Story marathons that go on for days (yes, you’re gonna shoot your eye out), and visits to some of the best Christmas markets in New York City!

 Wait, you didn’t know about all the New York City Christmas markets and that these markets were some of the best things to do at Christmas in New York City?

 Blasphemy I tell you!
 Nah, I totally understand.
 When you think of Christmas markets, you daydream of Munich, Prague, Vienne, and various other places in Europe at Christmas.

 Basically anywhere with cold weather and a love of Christmas.

-But Christmas markets aren’t really an American thing…til now!
+But Christmas markets aren’t really an American thing…till now!

 Yup!
 Over the last ten years or so, New York City has decided to get in on the Christmas market action and make this city even MORE festive for the holidays if that’s possible.